 Getting ready: Your success story and plan

-Getting Ready Your Story Your answers to these questions may be long or short.
+Your answers to these questions may be long or short.
 I’d encourage you to shoot for about a paragraph about each question.
 The purpose of the resulting document is to celebrate your success and to give you something to think about if you find yourself in relapse.
 A success story was part of the intervention kit used in the STOP Regain study.
-Why were you overweight?
-Some of us have been chronically overweight for as long as we can remember.
-Some experience a trauma or illness, or life event and find ourselves overweight.
-Many medications can cause excess weight as a symptom.
-Very often we start to carry excess weight as we age (technically, as our muscle mass decreases).

 When did you decide to do something about it?
 For many of us there is an “ah ha” moment when we realized enough was enough, or we had a paradigm shift that we could make a change where previously we had not.
 The NWCR identified such moments as a predictor of success in long term weight management.